eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     writer.write(msg);

-After writing the data to the writer, the *DDS CXX Hello World* example checks if matching subscribers are still available.
-If matching subscribers exist, the example waits for 50ms and starts publishing the data again.
+After writing the data to the writer, the *DDS CXX Hello World* example checks if a matching subscriber(s) is still available.
+If a matching subscriber(s) exists, the example waits for 50ms and starts publishing the data again.
 If no matching subscriber is found, then the publisher program is ended.